-Many scholars believe that the name Matthew was given to him after his conversion to Christ to remind him of his new life in Christ.
-His old name "Levi" was more associated with his past life as a dishonest tax collector.
+Many scholars believe that Matthew's name was given to him after his conversion to Christ to remind him of his new life in Christ.
+His old name, "Levi," was more associated with his past life as a dishonest tax collector.
 Lesson: The mistakes and bad reputation of your past do not prevent you from being used by God as His representative in the present and future.
-God will use you if you turn from your past sin and live daily for Christ.
+God will use you if you turn from your past sins and live daily for Christ.